idaeyus/CORD/demo.md

-# These are some demos using CoRD :
+# These are some demos using CORD :

 # 1. Giraffe